 Repatriation of Mortal Remains – Understanding the Process

 This kind of repatriation services offers a fleet of vehicles with refrigeration, cross-border repatriation to all SADEC countries every day of the week throughout the entire year.
 They also offer after hour pickups, and their vehicles have live satellite tracking and 3rd party insurance.

 Strict laws and regulations govern the transportation of mortal remains between countries such as requiring embalming.
 Possibly embalming is not possible due to religious reasons, for instance.
 Then a statement of the alternative solution ensuring the safe transport of the remains must be available.
 One will need a written statement from a medical practitioner that the remains won’t be a danger to the public.

 Repatriation of Mortal Remains – Safe Journeys in South- and Southern Africa

 With the repatriation of a loved one, you want to know that your loved one will be transported safely to their final resting place and that all the legal documentation required by law will be taken care of.
 With repatriation from countries such as Namibia, Mozambique, Botswana, Lesotho, Swaziland and Zimbabwe, all certificates and permits as well as embalming is handled by a skilled, experienced and professional team.

 The death of a loved one always signifies tough times, but by roping in the services of the Tough Times Funeral Transport Services, they help to make the repatriation of mortal remains just that much easier.
 Just fill in their online form or call them on +27 (011) 867 4418 or 083 553 2637 and they will contact you, giving you one less thing to worry about.

-To get FREE funeral cover quotes simply complete and send the form above the article
+To request a funeral cover quote simply complete and send the form above the article